jpavley/Painless/readme.md

 - Example 4.1: Creating a markdown file
 - Example 4.2: Grabbing data from a spreadsheet
 - Example 4.3: Merging the data in from a spreadsheet with a chart
-- Example 4.4: Automate the solution with AI
+- Example 4.4: Automating the solution with AI

 ## Notes